acarril/acarril.github.io/_posts/2016-05-30-progess-bar.md

 # Usage in while loops

-Now we can think of a more sophisticated example in a [`while`](http://www.stata.com/help.cgi?while) loop.
+Now we can think of a more sophisticated implementation in a [`while`](http://www.stata.com/help.cgi?while) loop.
 Let's look at Harrison's example:

 <pre>
 _dots 0, title(Looping until 70 successes...)